Basel-Abouelnour/DevOps-ODC-Final-Project/README.md

     - Blue Ocean Plugin
   - Ansible

-***Prerequisites could be downloaded using the [Prerequisites script template](prerequisites-script-template.sh) after editiing some usernames mentioned in the script.***
+***Prerequisites could be downloaded using the [Prerequisites script template](prerequisites-script-template.sh), it takes the first inline argument as the machine user.***

 ---